kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 # The Cache-Fingerprint-Key Header Field {#cache-fingerprint-key}

-The "Cache-Fingerprint-Key" HTTP response header field describes the fingerprint key of the content as a decimal number.
+The "Cache-Fingerprint-Key" HTTP response header field describes the fingerprint key of the content as a decimal number between zero (0) and 4294967295.

 ~~~
   Cache-Fingerprint-Key = 1*DIGIT